-Payment operations in the Republic of Croatia are carried out through four payment systems:
+Payment operations in the Republic of Croatia are carried out through three payment systems:

 The Payment System Act governs payment services and their providers, the obligations of payment service providers, payment institutions and payment systems.

-Payment services provided by service providers as their business activity include cash deposits and withdrawals, the execution of credit transfer payment transactions, standing orders, direct debits and money remittance, issuing of payment instruments and acquiring of payment transactions, execution of payment transactions through payment cards, payment initiation services and account information services.
+Payment services provided by service providers as their business activity include cash withdrawals and deposits, the execution of credit transfer payment transactions, standing orders, direct debits and money remittances, issuing of payment instruments and acquiring of payment transactions, execution of payment transactions through payment cards, payment initiation services and account information services.